MonacoProtocol/sdk/examples/cli/README.md

 # Getting Started

 This repository contains a solana wallet keypair located in [/wallet/example.json](./wallet/example.json) in order to run the example scripts with minimal setup.
 Please be aware that this keypair is public and should never be used on `Mainnet`.
 Never include a keypair in your own repository.
+You can read more about CLI wallets [here](https://docs.solana.com/wallet-guide/cli).

 The publicKey for this wallet is `5BZWY6XWPxuWFxs2jagkmUkCoBWmJ6c4YEArr83hYBWk`

-To aid testing matching orders, a secondary wallet is included [/wallet/example_secondary.json](./wallet/example_secondary.json).

-The publicKey for this wallet is `GJFYdSWwcVzpmAQastTpN8j16EKLUtC7mGvqeE5gszL4`

 :warning: As a reminder, these wallet keyPairs are stored within the repository for educational purposes only.
 Never include a keypair in your own repository. :warning: